SolidLabResearch/WhatsInAPod/content/document_centric.md

 Furthermore,
 all these aspects would necessarily be reflected in any derived APIs, which are tied to the main API's document-based structure and boundaries.

+We conclude that the pod inherently contains a _large amount of implicit semantics_ in its API structure, which hinders the realization of the data and application independence that is paramount to the Solid vision.
+Some of semantics that are supposed to be entangled with the data are in practice assumed by the API, the construction of which happens in an uncoordinated way over time.
+The resulting spontaneous contracts are not made explicit by a single app, nor shared across multiple apps, meaning that interoperating apps have to be coded against each other rather than against the data, creating undesired inter-application coupling.